posit-dev/publisher/docs/vscode.md

 For example, you can use a staging deployment for testing before deploying to a production destination that is shared with your users.

-Clicking the `Select a Destination` dropdown lets you choose which destination to deploy to.
+Clicking the `Destination` dropdown lets you choose which destination to deploy to.

 ![](https://cdn.posit.co/publisher/assets/img/deploy-your-project.png)